dcarver1/carverd/_drafts/body_mind.md

 - focus on the process
 - do not dwell on what could have been
 - understand the rate of development and change
-It's a hard one to summarize but the idea is that you do not need to focus on the thing that are outside of your control or reach.
+It's a hard one to summarize but the idea is that you do not need to focus on the things that are outside of your control or reach.
 Stay focus on what your training is currently pushing you too.

 ## Chapter 2 Awareness
 Content is good just nothing out of what I expected.